jeffh/Hydrant/docs/source/mapper_reference.rst

 The first function is a convenience to do the following::

-    HYDMapMapperName(HYDIdentityMapper(destinationKey), ...);
+    HYDMapMapperName(HYDMapIdentity(destinationKey), ...);

-The identity mapper simply provides direct access to the source object and provides a KVC-styled key accessor for parent mappers.
+The :ref:`identity mapper <HYDIdentityMapper>` simply provides direct access to the source object and provides a KVC-styled key accessor for parent mappers.

 If the mapper is the mapping the source object directly (eg - the top-most mapper), then you can use ``HYDRootMapper`` constant as the first argument to